pspacek/python-ldap/Doc/ldap.rst

 with names ending in :py:const:`_ext` or :py:const:`_ext_s`:

 *serverctrls*
-  is a list of :class:`LDAPControl` instances sent to the server along with the LDAP request (see module :py:mod:`ldap.controls`).
+  is a list of :py:class:`ldap.controls.LDAPControl` instances sent to the server along with the LDAP request (see module :py:mod:`ldap.controls`).
 These are controls which alter the behaviour of the server when processing the request if the control is supported by the server.
 The effect of controls